Global-Chem/global-chem/academic/paper.md

 (39) Chemical Weapons Disarmament in Russia: Problems and Prospects.
 Henry L. Stimson Center, 1995.

 (40) Vanommeslaeghe, K., and A. D. MacKerell.
 “Automation of the CHARMM General Force Field (CGenFF) I: Bond Perception and Atom Typing.”
 Journal of Chemical Information and Modeling, vol. 52, no. 12, Dec.
 2012, pp. 3144–54

+(41) Mobley, David L., et al. “Escaping Atom Types in Force Fields Using Direct Chemical Perception.”
+Journal of Chemical Theory and Computation, vol. 14, no. 11, Nov.
+2018, pp. 6076–92.

 # Conflict of Interets